Grand Central Palace, business address 480 Lexington Avenue, with 9th floor windows indicated. Photo: Uris Buildings Corporation.

 Ira Schnapp, watercolor by Jack Adler, probably 1960s, courtesy of Mike Catron.

 I’ve written plenty about Ira Schnapp already, and you can find those articles on my LOGO LINKS and COMICS CREATION pages.
 Sadly, I haven’t found a photo of him, the art above is the only image I have.
-Ira was either 55 or 58 in 1950, depending on which source for his birth date is correct.
+Ira was 56 in 1950.
 He began designing some logos for the company in 1940, starting with the revamp of Joe Shuster’s Superman logo, and was also, I think, doing logos and cover lettering for Harry Donenfeld’s pulp magazines well before that.

 Two of Ira Schnapp’s logos, SUPERBOY from 1949, WORLD’S FINEST from 1958, original logos from the DC files, © DC Comics, Inc.